+Local Jurisdiction Name

-Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan
+Provide a description of how the PHA Plan's contents are consistent with the Consolidated Plan or State Consolidated Plan.

-I, Michael R. Gallegos the Director of Housing and Community Development, Salt Lake County Official's Name Official's Title certify that the 5-Year PHA Plan for or fiscal years and/or Annual PHA Plan for fiscal year 2022-2023 of the Housing Authority of the ne County of Salt Lake (dba Housing Connect) is consistent with the PHA Name ted Plan including the Analysis of Impediments (AI) to Fair ir Housing (AFH) as applicable to the Salt Lake County Local Jurisdiction Name pursuant to 24 CFR Part 91 and 24 CF FR §§ 903.7(o)(3) and 903.15.
-D '1 1 '1' C1 1 DITA N State Consolidated Plan.
-Plan's contents are consistent with the Consolidated Plan or plidated Plan, Housing Connect's PHA Plan outlines goals to increase units ding units for households experiencing homelessness, elderly households, ease tenant based rental assistance.
-Housing Connect serves low income rans, persons living with HIV/AIDS, youth aging out of foster care, nonelderly disabled, formerly homeless, and individual viduals with refugee status in alignment with the populations identified in the Salt Lake County AI who face additional barriers to stable housing. ny information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will riminal and/or civil penalties.
+In alignment with the Salt Lake County Consolidated Plan, Housing Connect's PHA Plan outlines goals to increase units of affordable housing in the community, including units for households experiencing homelessness, elderly households, and households with special needs and to increase tenant based rental assistance.
+Housing Connect serves low income and special needs populations including Veterans, persons living with HIV/AIDS, youth aging out of foster care, nonelderly disabled, formerly homeless, and individuals with refugee status in alignment with the populations identified in the Salt Lake County AI who face additional barriers to stable housing.

+I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
+Warning: HUD will prosecute false claims and statements.
+Conviction may result in criminal and/or civil penalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
+3729, 3802)

-3729, 3802) Name of Authorized Official: Title: Michael R. Gallegos Director of Housing and Community Development, Salt Lake County Signapure: Muhal R Villey Date: March 25,2022 Code, Section 1701 et seq., and regulations promulgated there ment is authorized to solicit the information requested in this form by virtue of Title 12, U.S. eunder at Title 12, Code of Federal Regulations.
-Responses to the collection of information principles of the collected to
+Name of Authorized Official: Title: Michael R. Gallegos Director of Housing and Community Development, Salt Lake County Signature: Muchar R Valley Date: March 25,2022

+The United States Department of Housing and Urban Development is authorized to solicit the information requested in this form by virtue of Title 12, U.S. Code, Section 1701 et seq., and regulations promulgated thereunder at Title 12, Code of Federal Regulations.
+Responses to the collection of information are required to obtain a benefit or to retain a benefit.
+The information requested does not lend itself to confidentiality.
+This information is collected to ensure consistency with the consolidated plan or state consolidated plan.